MicrosoftDocs/Viva/Viva/insights/advanced/analyst/cross-collaboration-p2p.md

 ## About strong and diverse ties

 Some network connections represent significantly closer collaboration than a reciprocal interaction.
-When a network connection represents significantly closer collaboration time compared to other reciprocal interactions, Viva Insights classifies it as either a strong tie or as a diverse tie.
+When a network connection represents significantly closer collaboration time compared to other reciprocal interactions, Viva Insights classifies it as either a **strong tie** or as a **diverse tie**.

 The difference between strong ties and diverse ties is determined by how many other network connections the two individuals have in common.